Ssdghaghili/Operating-System-Course-Projects/CA3-MultyThreadImageFiltering/README.txt

-Operating System project 3 - serial and parallel image processing using thread Mohammad Sadegh Aghili
+Operating System project 3 - serial and parallel image filtering using thread Mohammad Sadegh Aghili
-810100274

 - first open new terminal tab at this folder
 - navigate to ./serial or ./parallel folder. (cd serial or cd parallel)